-As been mentioned in the previous paragraph, Ag_xO_x is used in many applications.
-Their oxide nanocrystals and thin films have been intensively pursued for promising applications such as a catalyst for ethylene and methanol oxidation, as a sensor for the detection of carbon monoxide and ammonia, as photovoltaic materials, as important components in optical memories and Plasmon photonic devices, or as active cathode materials in silver oxide/zinc alkaline batteries The use of silver oxide thin films in super-resolution near-field structure has been demonstrated to resolve small signals beyond the optical diffraction limit using a combination of optical super-resolution for optical data storage and a scanning near-field optical microscope (SNOM).
+As previously mentioned, AgxOx is used in many applications; oxide nanocrystals and thin films have been intensively pursued for promising applications as a catalyst for ethylene and methanol oxidation, as a sensor for the detection of carbon monoxide and ammonia, as photovoltaic materials, as important components in optical memories and Plasmon photonic devices, or as active cathode materials in silver oxide/zinc alkaline batteries.
+The use of silver oxide thin films in super-resolution near-field structure has been demonstrated to resolve small signals beyond the optical diffraction limit using a combination of optical super-resolution for optical data storage and a scanning near-field optical microscope (SNOM).
 Recently, a silver oxide thin film has also been used as surface enhanced Raman scattering (SERS) [19-21].